haf/expecto/README.md

 FsCheck `Arb.Register` can't be used with Expecto because it is thread local and Expecto runs multithreaded by default.
-This could be worked around but `Arb.Register` is being depricated by FsCheck.
+This could be worked around but `Arb.Register` is being deprecated by FsCheck.
 The recommended way to register and use custom generators is to define `testPropertyWithConfig` functions like `testProp` above for each area with common generator use.
 This ensures the library will always be used in a thread safe way.